 - The student then sees the Department Chair, who will approve and sign the registration form.

-- The student will return the paperwork with the required signatures to Alissa Lastres for approval, who will forward it to the Office of the Provost for the final signature.
+- The student will return the paperwork with the required signatures to Andrew Leister for approval.

 At the completion of the internship, an evaluation form is sent to the employer, and the completed form is then given to the academic advisor to use in determining the student’s internship grade.
 Students are also asked to complete a student evaluation at the completion of their internship for internship assessment purposes.